myb-project/guide/README.md

 ![vmup1](https://user-images.githubusercontent.com/926409/165381489-f7a83818-ef09-4d3c-8044-8f91bab488bb.png)

-2) creation and launch of a Kubernetes cluster with the ability to accept API requests: ~30 seconds for a single-master and ~1 minute 20 seconds for a cluster with any number of master/worker nodes [^1], [^2]
+2) creation and launch of a Kubernetes cluster with the ability to accept API requests: ~30 seconds for a single-master and ~1 minute 20 seconds for a cluster with any number of master/worker nodes. [^1], [^2]

 [^1]: - in the absence of an overcommit at the physical level;
-[^2]: - 30 seconds spent on bootstrap 'etcd' service if master node > 1;
+[^2]: - 30 seconds spent on bootstrap `etcd` service if master node > 1;

 ![kubetime](https://user-images.githubusercontent.com/926409/165322452-96f740bb-d7af-4970-affc-056432a17c46.png)